2020 opening date to-be-determined; Lightcatcher building

 Many recent acquisitions and promised gifts expand existing holdings of significant works by artists of the Pacific Northwest including works by John Cole, Wendell Brazeau, Susan Bennerstrom, Clayton James, Mark Tobey, and more.
 Other acquisitions are tied to important solo exhibitions hosted by the Museum that delve deep into an artist’s practice and career, such as Ed Bereal, John Cole, John Grade, and Lesley Dill.
 Several works present the Museum’s goals to extend into new areas of collecting, including a focus on previously under-represented artists, reflecting the expanding conversations and interests of today’s audiences.

-Nearly one hundred works will be on view, many for the first time at the Museum.
+More than eighty works will be on view, many for the first time at the Museum.
 The exhibition delves into the structure of a museum collection and highlights the stories of collectors as they share their motivations and passions for collecting works of art.